FPGA-InsideOut/hdlgadgets/README.md

 1. "hdlgadgets" uses "curses" library which may crash the program if it tries to draw outside terminal window.
 Although "start.bash" script checks the size of the terminal window before proceeding, it is important not to resize terminal window while "hdlgadgets" is running.

-2. In case of an undexpected program crash it might not be possible to see an exact reason displayed on the screen because curses intercepts "stdout".
+2. In case of an undexpected program crash it might not be possible to see an exact reason displayed on the screen because "curses" intercepts "stdout".

 To help troubleshoot the problem it is recommended to close current terminal window.
 And in new terminal window start problematic scenario redirecting "stout" to a file on disk: